Madagascar: Urbanization and Rural Development

 Professor Rafolo Andrianaivoarivony, PhD

 Mr. Rafolo Andrianaivoarivony obtained his doctorate in archaeology, ethnology, and prehistory in April 1989 at the University of Paris 1 Pantheon-Sorbonne.
-The title of his thesis is “Archaeology of Lohavohitra – Vonizongo Madagascar – Cultural Heritage.”
+The title of his thesis was “Archaeology of Lohavohitra – Vonizongo Madagascar – Cultural Heritage.”
 His area of specialization is African archaeology.
 Currently he is the director of the Center for Art and Archaeology at the University of Antananarivo.
 He is also a professor in the Department of English Language and Literature at the Faculty of Letters and Humanities of this same university.
 He was elected to serve as representative of Madagascar on the World Heritage Committee in Paris from 2006 until 2009.
 In 2009 he received the title HDR (authorization to supervise dissertations).
 He is a master’s thesis, postgraduate certificate, and doctoral dissertation advisor.
 In December 2011 he participated in the international colloquium at the National Institute of Oriental Languages and Civilizations in Paris.
 He presented a paper on “New Archaeological Discoveries in the Southwest Indian Ocean.”
-In 1997 he spent three and a half months at the University of Leiden in the Netherlands in order to conduct research on historical anthropology.
+In 1997 he spent three-and-a-half months at the University of Leiden in the Netherlands in order to conduct research on historical anthropology.
 The focus of this research was on “Religious Legitimization of Power – the Queen’s Palace of Antananarivo.”
 His career at the University of Antananarivo started in 1982 when he began giving lectures on the archaeology and ancient history of Madagascar.
 He has now served the University of Antananarivo for 30 years.
 He published an article titled, “Mixed Cultures of Madagascar between 600–1492” in chapter 5 of the History of Humanity, UNESCO, 2000.
-He has worked as a lecturer and ISP advisor with the SIT Study Abroad Madagascar: National Identity and Social Change program since 1992.
+He has worked as a lecturer and ISP advisor with the SIT Study Abroad in Madagascar since 1992.

 Professor Bernardin Victor Rabarijaona, PhD